 1 Corinthians 4:20 For the kingdom of God is not a matter of talk but of power.

-• We are in a spiritual warfare for souls.
+- • We are in a spiritual warfare for souls.
 Satan, the enemy of our souls, is not defeated by words only, but also by power (1 Thessalonians 1:5).
 From the beginning of the Church Age, the preaching of the Gospel has been accompanied by the manifestation of Holy Spirit power (1 Corinthians 2:4).
-Kingdom growth is intended to come from word-and-power ministry, not by word alone.
+Kingdom advancement and expansion are intended to come from word-and-power ministry, not by word alone.

 3. Make the kingdom of God a high priority in your life.

 Matthew 13:44 The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field.

 - • Jesus said, “Seek first His kingdom…” (Matthew 6:33).
 A desire for building the kingdom of God/Christ and its growth and advancement should be very high priorities for us.
 This requires watchfulness and continual self-discipline on our part, lest we lose sight of this magnificent goal.
 The kingdom is “like treasure” and is well worth our committing all that we have to its pursuit.